guyemInc/odoo_custom_rpi5/README.md

 sudo apt update
 sudo apt install code
 ```

+VS Code will take around 1.5 Gb space on your hard drive !

 If VS Code is too slow, try this :
 VS Code on Raspberry Pi 4 may be slow with the default setup.
 A workaround is to disable hardware (GPU) acceleration in VS Code: